Revisiting Text Ranking in Deep Research: Introduction

 Third, \textit{the potential mismatch between agent-issued queries and the queries used to train existing text ranking methods remains underexplored}.
 Many text ranking methods in the IR community are trained on natural-language-style questions, such as those in MS MARCO~\citep{bajaj2018ms}.
 However, agent-issued queries may not align with the queries these methods expect.
 Prior studies show that a query-format mismatch between training and inference can significantly hurt neural retrieval quality~\citep{meng2025bridging,zhuang2022bridging}.
 It remains unclear how such a potential mismatch affects the performance of existing text ranking methods in deep research.
 To address this gap, we ask \textbf{RQ3:} \textit{To what extent does the mismatch between agent-issued queries and the training queries used for text ranking methods affect their performance?}

-\header{Experiments} We perform experiments on BrowseComp-Plus~\citep{chen2025browsecomp}, a deep research dataset that provides a fixed document corpus and human-verified relevance judgments.\footnote{To the best of our knowledge, at the time of writing, this is the only publicly available deep research dataset providing this setup.} To ensure broad coverage, we use widely-used retrievers spanning 4 main paradigms in modern IR: lexical-based sparse (BM25~\citep{robertson1995okapi}), learned sparse (SPLADE-v3~\citep{lassance2024splade}), single-vector dense (RepLLaMA~\citep{ma2024fine}, Qwen3-Embed~\citep{zhang2025qwen3}), and multi-vector dense retrievers (ColBERTv2~\citep{santhanam2022colbertv2}).
+\header{Experiments} We perform experiments on BrowseComp-Plus~\citep{chen2025browsecomp}, a deep research dataset that provides a fixed document corpus and human-verified relevance judgments.
+To ensure broad coverage, we use widely-used retrievers spanning 4 main paradigms in modern IR: lexical-based sparse (BM25~\citep{Robertson1994OkapiAT}), learned sparse (SPLADE-v3~\citep{lassance2024splade}), single-vector dense (RepLLaMA~\citep{ma2024fine}, Qwen3-Embed~\citep{zhang2025qwen3}), and multi-vector dense retrievers (ColBERTv2~\citep{santhanam2022colbertv2}).
 For re-ranking, we select methods that trade off effectiveness and efficiency at 3 operational points: a relatively inexpensive re-ranker (monoT5-3B~\citep{nogueira2020document}), an LLM-based re-ranker (RankLLaMA-7B~\citep{ma2024fine}), and a CoT-based reasoning re-ranker (Rank1-7B~\citep{weller2025rank}), which generates additional reasoning tokens.
 We use two open-source LLM-based agents: gpt-oss-20b~\citep{agarwal2025gpt} and GLM-4.7-Flash (30B)~\citep{zeng2025glm}.